is life a recipe

 • 1/4 cup fish sauce

-And follow these simple steps:
+And follow these simple steps to make the Bulalo Soup Recipe:

 1. Put the garlic, chillies, ginger, and peppercorns in a clean glass jar or bottle and cover with the vinegar and fish sauce